Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Introduction

-Kernel-based reconstruction strategies for graph signals were proposed recently by Romero et al. in the framework of reproducing kernel Hilbert spaces\cite{kergraph1,kergraph2}.
-Using the notion of joint space-time graphs, Romero et al. have also proposed kernel based reconstruction of graph signals and an extension of the Kalman filter for kernel-based learning \cite{kergraph3,kergraph4}.
-Along same lines of thought, Ionnidis et al. proposed a more general approach for inferring functions voer graphs in both static and dynamic settings\cite{IOANNIDIS2018173}. {Kernel regression combined with diffusion wavelets have been employed in mandible growth modeling in CT images\cite{CHUNG201563}.} Shen et al. used kernels in structural equation models for identification of network topologies from graph signals\cite{baingana1}.
-The prior works of \cite{kergraph1,kergraph2,kergraph3,kergraph4} use kernels across nodes of a graph, while considering an input is lying over a subset of the nodes of the graph. {In these prior works, the setting is that all the observed inputs and all the outputs to be predicted lie jointly over a graph.
-This setting requires a very large graph and may not provide a scalable solution when we have a large number of inputs and outputs.
-Further, this setting naturally requires that input and output variables are of same physical quantities, for example, predicting temperature at a set of cities from the temperature values at other cities.
-Such a setting has a limitation for the applications where observed input is a fundamentally different physical quantity than the output to be predicted.
-For example, consider a scenario where we observe air pressure of several cities in a country as the input variable and the task is to predict temperature of those cities.}
+Kernel-based reconstruction strategies specific to graph signals were proposed recently by Romero et al. in the framework of reproducing kernel Hilbert spaces\cite{kergraph1,kergraph2}.
+Using the notion of joint space-time graphs, Romero et al. have also proposed a kernel based reconstruction of graph signals and an extension of the Kalman filter for kernel-based learning \cite{kergraph3,kergraph4}.
+Along the same lines of thought, Ioannidis et al. proposed a more general approach for inferring functions over graphs in both static and dynamic settings\cite{IOANNIDIS2018173}. {Kernel regression combined with diffusion wavelets have been employed in the modeling of mandible growth in CT images\cite{CHUNG201563}.} Shen et al. used kernels in structural equation models for the identification of network topologies from graph signals\cite{baingana1}.
+The prior works of \cite{kergraph1,kergraph2,kergraph3,kergraph4,IOANNIDIS2018173} use kernels across the nodes of a graph, while considering the input comprising the signal values over a subset of the nodes of the graph. {In these prior works, the setting is that all the observed inputs and the corresponding outputs to be predicted lie jointly over a composite or an augmented graph.
+As a result, the setting results in large-sized graphs which may not provide a scalable solution when the number of inputs and outputs becomes moderately large.
+Further, the setting naturally requires that the input and the output variables are of the same physical quantities.
+Therefore, these prior works suffer from limitations when the input is a fundamentally different physical quantity from the predicted output, or when the input is not a graph signal.
+For example, consider a scenario where we observe the air pressure of several cities in a country as the input, and the task is to predict the temperature of those cities as the output.}